 We are exposed to various risks relating to our ongoing business operations, including interest rate, foreign currency exchange rate, credit and equity market.
 We use a variety of strategies to manage these risks, including the use of derivatives.
-See Note 7 of the Notes to the Consolidated and Combined Financial Statements:
+See Note 7 of the Notes to the Consolidated and Combined Financial Statements included elsewhere in this prospectus: